oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/resource-settings.md

 ## Operator sample heap and resource configuration

 The operator samples configure non-default minimum and maximum heap sizes for WebLogic Server JVMs of at least 256MB and 512MB respectively.
-You can edit a sample's template or Domain YAML file `resources.env` `USER_MEM_ARGS` to have different values.
+You can edit a sample's template or Domain or Cluster YAML file `resources.env` `USER_MEM_ARGS` to have different values.
 See [Configuring heap size](#configuring-heap-size).

 Similarly, the operator samples configure CPU and memory resource requests to at least `250m` and `768Mi` respectively.

 There's no memory or CPU limit configured by default in samples and so the default QoS for sample WebLogic Server Pod's is `burstable`.

-If you wish to set resource requests or limits differently on a sample Domain YAML file or template, see [Setting resource requests and limits in a Domain or Cluster resource](#setting-resource-requests-and-limits-in-a-domain-or-cluster-resource).
+If you wish to set resource requests or limits differently on a sample Domain or Cluster YAML file or template, see [Setting resource requests and limits in a Domain or Cluster resource](#setting-resource-requests-and-limits-in-a-domain-or-cluster-resource).
 Or, for samples that generate their Domain resource using an "inputs" YAML file, see the `serverPodMemoryRequest`, `serverPodMemoryLimit`, `serverPodCpuRequest`, and `serverPodCpuLimit` parameters in the sample's `create-domain.sh` inputs file.

 ## Configuring CPU affinity